cappecaps/sidehub/modelling/physics/pressure_theoretical_model.md

 :::{warning} Beware!
 :label: abinitio-warning
-This is an **_ab initio_ modelling** project.
-I like to model things by myself, so there will be mistakes, errors, inaccuracies, and wrong interpretations.
-The reader is advised!
-My projects are the opposite of standing on the shoulders of giants.
-They are like trying to build my own giant, and he's barely alive.
+Here is an **_ab initio_ modeling** project.
+This comes with probable mistakes, inaccuracies, and wrong interpretations.
+You are advised!
+But also are very welcome to send me any feedback or comments.

 The information that I gathered from external sources is found inside the blue boxes.
-Everything outside the blue boxes is written and developed entirely by me.
+Everything outside is written and developed by me, even though most concepts are likely well-known since the 1800.
+I somehow find joy in re-discovering things!
 :::

 %```{embed} #abinitio-warning